eguneys/pokers/README.md

-###
+### Description

-Stacks take turns to act.
-Fold and All-in drops from acting further.
+Players have roles Involved, Fold, New-Allin, Old-Allin that take turns to act.
+Fold and All-in players can't act further.
 There is a button that decides BB SB and first to act.
 Next to button is SB and next is BB.
 First to act on Pre-flop is next to BB, on other rounds it's next to button.
 There are Betting rounds Pre-flop flop turn river.
-Each betting round ends once all players have acted and all bets are equalized, all bets go in to the middle pot, and the next betting round begins.
-After river ends middle pot is distributed.
+A betting round ends once all players have acted and all bets are equalized, all bets go in to the running pot or side pots.
+When a betting round ends except river, and there are at least two involved players, next betting round begins.
+When river betting round ends, involved and all-in players go to showdown.
+When a betting round ends while one involved player remain and there are no all-in players, remaining player takes the pot.
+If there are all-in players they go to showdown.
+On a betting round, when no involved players remain all-in players go to showdown.
 On a betting round, when the action returns to a player, if facing a full-raise is allowed to raise, otherwise can only call or fold.

-At the end of a betting round players that went all-in create side pots.
+At the end of a betting round, players that went all-in create side pots.
 A side pot consists of amount of wager and players involved.

     Dealer(
         Int blinds